Guidance on including women and girls with disabilities in sexual and reproductive health and rights programmes.

 Read Lois’ interview

-This project aims to reduce unmet needs for family planning and increase access to contraceptives and information for people with disabilities, particularly adolescent girls and young women.
+This project aims to reduce unmet needs for family planning and increase access to contraceptives and information for people with disabilities, particularly adolescent girls.

 It is led by Sightsavers and BBC Media Action, in partnership with the Joint National Association of Persons with Disabilities and Network of Women with Disabilities, working with the Nigerian Primary Healthcare Development Agency.